GENERAL SUPPORT

 • CompTIA

-However, above mentioned programmes are also offered at the following Learner Support Centres Omuthiya, Rundu, Otjiwarongo, Outapi, Walvis Bay, Opuwo and Eenhana.
+However, the above-mentioned programmes are also offered at the following Learner Support Centres: Omuthiya, Rundu, Otjiwarongo, Outapi, Walvis Bay, Opuwo and Eenhana.

 Campus Radio and Recording Studio

-This business unit specialises in the development of educational radio and video lessons for the College.
-The audio production studio records live bands, choirs, radio dramas/adverts and educational radio documentaries.
-The video production studio can film and edit short documentaries, educational tutorials and TV adverts.
+This business unit specialises in developing educational radio and video lessons for the College.
+The audio production studio records live bands, choirs, radio dramas and adverts, as well as educational radio documentaries.
+The video production studio can film and edit short documentaries, academic tutorials and TV adverts.

 Bookshops

-The Bookshop promotes and sells educational materials based on the national basic curriculum and which are approved by the National Institute of Education Development (NIED).
-These materials are developed in such a way that a learner in formal schooling or open schooling can study independently with little or no teaching, or supervision of a teacher or tutor.
+The Bookshop promotes and sells educational materials based on the national basic curriculum, approved by the National Institute of Education Development (NIED).
+These materials are designed so that a learner in formal or open schooling can study independently with little or no teacher or tutor support.

-MMPC unit offers printing, duplication and photocopying services to the general public.
-The MMPC delivers immediate and prompt high-quality services to mostly NAMCOL learners/students and external customers at a cost.
-The unit serves the internal requirements of the College and the general public.
+The MMPC unit provides printing, duplication and photocopying services to the general public.
+The MMPC delivers immediate, high-quality services to NAMCOL learners/students and external customers for a fee.
+The unit serves the College’s internal requirements and the general public.

 NAMCOL LED Digital Double-sided Billboard

-In the Jetu Jama Complex, NAMCOL Head Office, in close proximity to:
+In the Jetu Jama Complex, NAMCOL Head Office, in proximity to:

 • Black Chain Mall in the heart of Katutura